xiGUAwanOU/tech-note/programming-languages/awk/quick-tutorial.md

 awk '{print $1, $4}' filename.txt
   ```

 This command will get the 1st and the 4th column of the file `filename.txt`.
+Use `$0` if we want the whole line.